 No Motive Yet Found For Mass Shooting At Borderline Bar And Grill

 "Confusion and chaos" was how Ventura County Sheriff Bill Ayub described the immediate aftermath of the mass shooting at the Borderline Bar and Grill earlier this month.
 Much is still unknown, including the motives of the shooter, Ian David Long.
-But, on Tuesday, the Sheriff and other public officials were able to divulge a few more details about their investigation.
+But, on Tuesday, the sheriff and other public officials were able to divulge a few more details about their investigation.

 Wednesday, Nov.
 7, was college night at the Borderline — a time when young people not yet old enough to drink were welcomed for some hanging out and line dancing.